jmstfv/open-expenses/README.md

 # Contributing

-If you know of any other businesses that openly share their expenses (**not revenue!**), feel free to add them to the list by submitting a pull request.
+If you know of any other businesses (or non-profits) that openly share their expenses (**not revenue!**), feel free to add them to the list by submitting a pull request.
 Make sure to include a short description of what the business does.
 Names should be ordered alphabetically.

 When in doubt, file an issue.